Paths to Science: Young Talents and Careers in Berlin

 Berlin's centers for science and research not only train highly qualified talents, but are also some of the city's largest employers.

-More than 30,000 people in Berlin are employed in research and development and work at university and non-university research institutions and companies.
-Round about 192,000 students currently take advantage of Berlin's outstanding educational opportunities in the sciences.
+More than 26,000 people in Berlin are employed in research and development and work at university and non-university research institutions and companies.
+Round about 196,000 students currently take advantage of Berlin's outstanding educational opportunities in the sciences as of Dec, 2019).

 Studying in Berlin – at universities, universities of applied sciences or private universities

 Studying for a degree can be done full-time, part-time, while completing an apprenticeship or even though you're already fully employed.
 The opportunities for prospective students in Berlin are wide-ranging and each offers different advantages.
 The selection of universities in Berlin is also very extensive:

 - Universities: one city, four universities: Berlin is home to three of the world's most renowned universities: the Freie Universität Berlin, the Humboldt-Universität zu Berlin, and the Technische Universität Berlin, as well as Europe's largest art academy, the Berlin University of the Arts.
 In addition, there is the Charité – Universitätsmedizin Berlin, the city's medical school and teaching hospital.